moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-review.md

 All GitLab engineers can, and are encouraged to, perform a code review on merge requests of colleagues and community contributors.
 If you want to review merge requests, you can wait until someone assigns you one, but you are also more than welcome to browse the list of open merge requests and leave any feedback or questions you may have.

-You can find someone to review your merge requests by looking on the [team page](/handbook/company/team/), or on the list of [GitLab Digital Experience Team Members](/handbook/marketing/digital-experience/#team-members).
+You can find someone to review your merge requests by looking on the list of [GitLab Digital Experience Team Members](/handbook/marketing/digital-experience/#team-members).

 Note that while all engineers can review all merge requests, the ability to *accept* merge requests is restricted to maintainers.